ye-susan/calculator/README.md

 ## Description of the application:
 A simple React application to calculate arithmetic expressions without the use of JavaScript's eval() function.

+The application is able to calculate:
+- + and - for whole numbers
+- + and - for all integers
+- * and / for all integers
+- expressions within 1 layer of parentheses (not nested)

 ## Running the application:
 `npm install` to download packages and `npm start` to run